Skip to content

 To see an exhaustive list of built-in shared expressions and further technical details, see Expressions.

-Shared expressions can be utilized in many different areas during simulation setup.
+Shared expressions can be utilized in many different areas in projects.
 These include:

-Below are some general points and a practical example for each of these use cases.
+Below are some general points and practical examples for each of these use-cases.

 Creating geometries